ray-project/ray/doc/source/tune.rst

      - my_func_4_alpha=0.4,beta=2:	RUNNING [pid=6800], 209 s, 41204 ts, 70.1 acc
      - my_func_5_alpha=0.6,beta=2:	TERMINATED [pid=6809], 10 s, 2164 ts, 100 acc

-In order to report incremental progress, ``my_func`` periodically calls the ``reporter`` function passed in by Ray.tune to return the current timestep and other metrics as defined in `ray.tune.result.TrainingResult <https://github.com/ray-project/ray/blob/master/python/ray/tune/result.py>`__.
+In order to report incremental progress, ``my_func`` periodically calls the ``reporter`` function passed in by Ray Tune to return the current timestep and other metrics as defined in `ray.tune.result.TrainingResult <https://github.com/ray-project/ray/blob/master/python/ray/tune/result.py>`__.

 Visualizing Results
 -------------------

-Ray.tune logs trial results to a unique directory per experiment, e.g. ``~/ray_results/my_experiment`` in the above example.
+Ray Tune logs trial results to a unique directory per experiment, e.g. ``~/ray_results/my_experiment`` in the above example.
 The log records are compatible with a number of visualization tools:

 To visualize learning in tensorboard, run: